WHAT IS THE SARA LAW?

 Control Mechanisms

-The new regulations also establish the need for additional control systems for physicians from other specialties who perform cosmetic surgery procedures.
+The new regulations also establish the need for additional oversight mechanisms for physicians in other specialties who perform cosmetic surgery procedures.
+These oversight mechanisms can come from two main sources:

-- External entities: In cases where clinics or anesthesiologists are not required for the performance of the procedures, it is suggested that the health services of the autonomous communities carry out regular inspections of the centers offering cosmetic surgery.
+1. External entities: In cases where clinics or anesthesiologists are not required to perform the procedures, it is recommended that the health authorities of the autonomous communities conduct regular inspections of facilities that offer cosmetic surgery.
+These regulatory bodies must ensure that the quality and safety standards established by the Sara Law are met.

 The Sara Law represents an advance in the regulation of cosmetic surgery in Spain, increasing the guarantees for patients and demanding that only professionals with the appropriate training can carry out these procedures, strengthening supervision and control in this sector.

-The collaboration of clinics, hospitals, anesthesia services, and health services of the different autonomous communities is essential for the implementation of the Sara law.
+The collaboration of clinics, hospitals, anesthesia services and health services of the different autonomous communities is essential for the implementation of the Sara law.